jest-community/vscode-jest/README.md

 </details>

 <details>
-<summary>I got "Jest failed too many times..." error message</summary>
+<summary>I got "Jest Process xxx failed unexpectedly..." or "Jest failed too many times..." error message</summary>

   This usually mean the extension is not able to start jest process for you.
 First check the Jest OUTPUT channel or developer console to see what is the actual error (see [self-diagnosis](#self-diagnosis)).